aws-samples/sample-permissions-blueprint-for-amazon-q-business/README.md

 5. During the final step of creating a Q Business application, assign the "qbusinessWebRole" to the web experience.

 By leveraging this CloudFormation template, you can quickly set up the essential roles needed to manage and operate your Amazon Q Business applications, saving time and effort in the process.

+## Customizing Roles for Data Connectors

+The "qbusinessDatasourceRole" created by this CloudFormation template provides a starting point for granting permissions to data sources in Amazon Q Business applications.
+However, different data connectors may require specific permissions to function correctly.
+This repository includes example CloudFormation YAML files for several popular data connectors, such as S3, Web Crawler, Confluence, SharePoint, Slack, Jira, Google Drive, GitHub, MS Teams, and ServiceNow.

+To customize the "qbusinessDatasourceRole" for a specific data connector:

+1. Identify the data connector you plan to use in your Amazon Q Business application.
+2. Locate the corresponding example CloudFormation YAML file in this repository.
+3. Replace the placeholders as needed from the example file you chose (ApplicationId, IndexId, RoleARN, AccountId, etc.)
+4. If necessary, update the "qbusinessDatasourceRole" in the main template to include the specific permissions required by the data connector.
+5. Test the updated "qbusinessDatasourceRole" with your data connector in a non-production environment to ensure it functions as expected.

+By following these steps, you can tailor the "qbusinessDatasourceRole" to accommodate the specific requirements of your chosen data connectors, ensuring smooth integration and operation within your Amazon Q Business applications.